o3de/o3de.org/content/docs/user-guide/settings/issue-az-console-commands.md

 ### Config file with Console commands(`.cfg`)

-The following example demonstrates adding commands to a Windows style `.cfg` file:
+The following example demonstrates adding commands to a Windows-style `.cfg` file:

 **user.cfg**